zerchen/allegro_hand_ros_v4/README.md

    * sim: Just pass desired joint states through as current joint states.
  * **allegro_hand_description** xacro descriptions for the kinematics of the hand, rviz configuration and meshes.
- * **allegro_hand_keyboard** Node that sends the commanded grasps.
-All commands are available with the grasp controller, only some are available with the other controllers.
  * **bhand** Library files for the predefined grasps, available in 32 and 64 bit versions.
 64 bit by default, update symlink for 32 bit.